 River eyed him with barely concealed disdain.
 “Yeah, that’s progress all right.” she said dryly as she stepped over him to get into the elevator.
 She pushed the button to go to the right floor, and smirked slightly as Russo had to quickly scoot backwards to keep his limbs from getting caught in the doors.

 “Seriously?” he asked, already at the end of his patience.
 “What the hell was that for?”

 “Shut up before I get you a muzzle.” was all that SA Leone would say in reply.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MikaylaNicholKlintWrite a Review